nice-digital/nice-design-system/README.md

 Is your source code shared with VB?
 Is your C drive shared with Docker?
 Have a look at https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/ if you're still struggling with credentials for shared folders on Windows.

-### Option 2: Grunt
+### Option 2: npm/Grunt

+	TL;DR:
+		1. `npm i -g grunt-cli`
+		2. `npm i`
+		3. `npm start`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide first.

-We use Grunt as a task runner to build assets etc so a dependency on Node.
-Once built, you can run the app itself via Node directly if you want, but the easiest thing is just simply running `grunt` from the command line.

-If you want to run the app directly on your machine you can do so, but you'll need:
+If you want to run the app directly (via Grunt/npm) on your machine you can do so, but you'll need:

 - Node 6+
 - npm 3.9+

+We use Grunt as a task runner to build assets etc so have a dependency on Node.
+Run `npm start` from the command line which will build the required assets (JS/CSS/web fonts) and serve the app.

 Before you run any tasks, you'll have to run the following from the command line to install dependencies: